 A little tip to give your images more of a film look is to not let your shadows go completely black.
 They do this in movies a lot and is part of that “film” look.

 That, more than anything, can really make or break a dark and moody image.
-It’s the difference between getting that buttery smooth gradation of light with that long lingering fall off, verse the hotspot look and sharp fall off that comes with hard light.
+It’s the difference between getting that buttery smooth gradation of light with that long lingering fall off, verses the hotspot look and sharp fall off that comes with hard light.

-It’s something you’ll really want to practice and master if dark and moody is the style you want to pursue.
+It’s something you’ll want to practice and master if dark and moody is the style you want to pursue.

 Thanks for your time!